dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 ::

-   usage: pgcopydb stream drop origin  --target ...
+   usage: pgcopydb stream drop origin

      --target         Postgres URI to the target database --dir            Work directory to use